Skip to main content

 What is amoxicillin?

-Amoxicillin is a penicillin derivative antibiotic.
+Amoxicillin is a penicillin-derivative antibiotic.
 It belongs to a bigger classification of antibiotics known as beta-lactam antibiotics.
 It is generally effective against bacteria involved in upper and lower respiratory tract infections, otitis, media, and skin infections.

 Are Cephalexin and amoxicillin the same?

-While cephalexin and amoxicillin are each beta-lactam antibiotics, they are not the same.
+While cephalexin and amoxicillin are beta-lactam antibiotics, they are not the same.
 Cephalexin is a cephalosporin antibiotic, and amoxicillin is a penicillin derivative.
 While they cover some of the same bacterial organisms, they each cover unique organisms.

 Is cephalexin or amoxicillin better?